Undergraduate Catalog 2024-2025

 4. The danger or risk of danger to the University community, if any; and,

-5. Any other factor or circumstance bearing reasonably upon mitigation or aggravation or the seriousness of the alleged offense should it be established as a violation
+5. Any other factor or circumstance bearing reasonably upon mitigation or aggravation, or the seriousness of the alleged offense should it be established as a violation

 For a list of actions/outcomes and their definitions, visit: www.wku.edu/studentconduct.

-Policy on Parental/Guardian Notification
+Parental/Guardian Notification Procedure

 Western Kentucky University is committed to student health and well-being.
 As a result, the University is concerned about the effect of alcohol and other drugs on the educational process.
 The Policy on Parental/Guardian Notification is designed to assist parents in developing a partnership with their student and the University to address behaviors that detract from the educational purpose.
 The University will notify parents or guardians of dependent students for behaviors associated with The Code of Student Conduct under the following conditions: